CanyenPalmer/CanyenPalmer/README.md

     Data Scientist & Analyst | M.S.
 Data Science @ University of Pittsburgh
     <br/><br/>
     I specialize in <b>forecasting, classification, interpretability, and reproducible analytics</b>.
-    My projects span a wide range of Data topics from a multitude of sources — always focused on
+    My projects span a wide range of data topics from a multitude of sources — always focused on
     turning data into <b>decisions stakeholders can trust</b>.
     <hr/>
     <strong>SIDE QUEST</strong>